***If you live outside the US, you will need the 220V Sauna International Version***

 Some advantages of the Synergy Sauna™ far infrared sauna over a conventional sauna.

-This far infrared sauna applies hi-tech of super conductive and ultra-thin carbon fiber ultra-low EMF heating element.
-The high heat efficiency helps you perspire, activate the build, promote blood circulation, and keep body healthy.
+This full-spectrum infrared sauna applies hi-tech of super conductive and ultra-thin carbon fiber ultra-low EMF heating element.
+The high heat efficiency helps you perspire, activate the build, promote blood circulation, and keep the body healthy.
 10 minutes of using the sauna bath corresponds to 30 minutes of jogging for exhaust sweat.
 With its satisfying design, your head and hands can extend out for reading, watching TV, or listening to music.

 A conventional sauna heats the air in the chamber to a very high temperature, which in turn heats our body.
-A far infrared FIR sauna works differently.
+A full spectrum infrared (FIR) sauna works differently.
 Neither oxygen molecules nor nitrogen molecules in the air can block the FIR wave; therefore, the FIR unique wavelength penetrates directly onto our body a couple of inches.
 It makes us feel quite warm and we perspire profusely, but the skin is not hurt by the hot air.
 Some heavy metals accumulate under our skin and the FIR sauna is very good for sweating out heavy metal deposits under our skin.

 The beautiful slate grey colored Synergy Sauna™ matches and blends in the home environment.
 You will not have to put it away because it sticks out in your home.
 It looks good and can be left out if desired.